davidaraujo/demo-schema-references/multiple-event-types-in-topic/README.md

-#Multiple event types in the same topic with schema references and TopicNameStrategy
+# Multiple event types in the same topic with schema references and `TopicNameStrategy`

-##Scenario description
+## Scenario
-Operations on a customer bank account represented as a time-ordered sequence of events, where the messages that contain those events have different data structures/schemas.
+A customer bank account represented as a time-ordered sequence of events, where the messages that contain those events have different data structures/schemas.

-The events to keep track are:
+We'll work with events that describe the following operations:
-* New customer account creation event
+* Creation of a new customer account
-* Making a deposit event
+* Making a deposit
-* Withdrawal of money event
+* Withdrawal of money

-These operations represent a chain of events on a customer account that belong together and should be keeped in order on a Kafka topic.
+As a chain of events that belong together, we'll store them in the same Kafka topic.

 ![Alt text](multiple_events_same_topic.png?raw=true "Title")

-##Setup and build
+## Setup and build

-###Schemas
+### Schemas

-####Bank account schema (main)
+#### Bank account schema (main)
 ```json
 {
  "type": "record",